karthickramalingam/dc-on-dockerx/README.md

 Creating your own data-center (DC) on your laptop with Ansible and Docker-Compose in a snap!

-Here is the [screencast](https://asciinema.org/a/44142) to show you how to create your own DC in your vagrant environment.
+Here is the [screen cast](https://asciinema.org/a/44142) to show you how to create your own DC in your vagrant environment.

 ## Requirements